 Developing an increasingly skilled local workforce remains a priority for us, benefiting both the client and the community even after our work concludes.
 We are also excited to be back in Nevada after about five years, working on a new project for a large client, and we are optimistic about future opportunities in that region.

-What challenges are contractors facing in 2024, and how does Cementation Americas manage risk?
+What challenges are contractors facing, and how does Cementation Americas manage risk?

 At Cementation, we prioritize building meaningful and lasting partnerships rather than transactional relationships with clients.
 This approach allows us to adopt a truly collaborative approach to project planning, inevitable challenge mitigation, and proactive risk management.
 Together, we develop a comprehensive risk budget that covers both time and money to prepare for contingencies, particularly in complex projects such as underground excavation.